-- Certificate Update: The issuance of a new certificate, due to changes in the information in the certificate other than the subject public key.
-Certificate Rekey: The generation of a new key pair for the subject and the issuance of a new certificate that certifies the new public key.
-The KMIP Specification supports certificate renewals using the Re-Certify operation and - 1024 The KMIP Specification supports certificate renewals using the Re-Certify operation and certificate updates using the Certify operation.
+- Certificate Update: The issuance of a new certificate, due to changes in the information in the certificate other than the subject public key. - Certificate Rekey: The generation of a new key pair for the subject and the issuance of a new certificate that certifies the new public key.

+The KMIP Specification supports certificate renewals using the Re-Certify operation and certificate updates using the Certify operation.
 Certificate rekey is supported through the submission of a Re-key Key Pair operation, which generates a replacement (new) key pair, followed by a Certify operation, which issues a new certificate containing the replacement (new) public key.

-1029 3.30 Key Encoding
+3.31 Key Encoding

-- 1030 Two parties receiving the same key as a Key Value Byte String make use of the key in exactly the - same way in order to interoperate.
-To ensure that, it is necessary to define a correspondence - 1032 between the abstract syntax of Key and the notation in the standard algorithm description that - defines how the key is used.
-The next sections establish that correspondence for the algorithms - 1034 AES [FIPS 197] and Triple-DES [SP800-67]. - AES Key Encoding [FIPS 197] section 5.2, titled Key Expansion, uses the input key as an array of - bytes indexed starting at 0.
-The first byte of the Key becomes the key byte in AES that is labeled - index 0 in [FIPS 197] and the other key bytes follow in index order. - 1038 Proper parsing and key load of the contents of the Key for AES is determined by using the - 1039 following Key byte string to generate and match the key expansion test vectors in [FIPS 197] - 1040 Appendix A for the 128-bit (16 byte) AES Cipher Key: 2B 7E 15 16 28 AE D2 A6 AB F7 15 88 09 CF - 1041 4F 3C.
+Two parties receiving the same key as a Key Value Byte String make use of the key in exactly the same way in order to interoperate.
+To ensure that, it is necessary to define a correspondence between the abstract syntax of Key and the notation in the standard algorithm description that defines how the key is used.
+The next sections establish that correspondence for the algorithms AES [FIPS 197] and Triple-DES [SP800-67].

+AES Key Encoding [FIPS 197] section 5.2, titled Key Expansion, uses the input key as an array of bytes indexed starting at 0.
+The first byte of the Key becomes the key byte in AES that is labeled index 0 in [FIPS 197] and the other key bytes follow in index order.

+Proper parsing and key load of the contents of the Key for AES is determined by using the following Key byte string to generate and match the key expansion test vectors in [FIPS 197] Appendix A for the 128-bit (16 byte) AES Cipher Key: 2B 7E 15 16 28 AE D2 A6 AB F7 15 88 09 CF 4F 3C.

-1042 3.30.1 Triple-DES Key Encoding
+3.31.1 Triple-DES Key Encoding

-- 1043 A Triple-DES key consists of three keys for the cryptographic engine (Key1, Key2, and Key3) that - are each 64 bits (even though only 56 are used); the three keys are also referred to as a key - 1045 bundle (KEY) [SP800-67].
-A key bundle may employ either two or three mutually independent - 1046 keys.
-When only two are employed (called two-key Triple-DES), then Key1 = Key3. - 1047 Each key in a Triple-DES key bundle is expanded into a key schedule according to a procedure - defined in [SP800-67] Appendix A. That procedure numbers the bits in the key from 1 to 64, - 1049 with number 1 being the left most, or most significant bit.
-The first byte of the Key is bits 1 - through 8 of Key1, with bit 1 being the most significant bit.
-The second byte of the Key is bits 9 - through 16 of Key1, and so forth, so that the last byte of the KEY is bits 57 through 64 of Key3 - 1052 (or Key2 for two-key Triple-DES). - 1053 Proper parsing and key load of the contents of Key for Triple-DES is determined by using the - following Key byte string to generate and match the key expansion test vectors in [SP800-67] - 1055 Appendix B for the key bundle: - 1056 Key1 = 0123456789ABCDEF - 1057 Key2 = 23456789ABCDEF01
+A Triple-DES key consists of three keys for the cryptographic engine (Key1, Key2, and Key3) that are each 64 bits (even though only 56 are used); the three keys are also referred to as a key bundle (KEY) [SP800-67].
+A key bundle may employ either two or three mutually independent keys.
+When only two are employed (called two-key Triple-DES), then Key1 = Key3.

+Each key in a Triple-DES key bundle is expanded into a key schedule according to a procedure defined in [SP800-67] Appendix A. That procedure numbers the bits in the key from 1 to 64, with number 1 being the left most, or most significant bit.
+The first byte of the Key is bits 1 through 8 of Key1, with bit 1 being the most significant bit.
+The second byte of the Key is bits 9 through 16 of Key1, and so forth, so that the last byte of the KEY is bits 57 through 64 of Key3 (or Key2 for two-key Triple-DES).

+Proper parsing and key load of the contents of Key for Triple-DES is determined by using the following Key byte string to generate and match the key expansion test vectors in [SP800-67] Appendix B for the key bundle:

+Key1 = 0123456789ABCDEF

+Key2 = 23456789ABCDEF01